-Disordered eating is a complicated matter; some people experience eating and food issues that are problematic or unhealthy that do not meet the specific criteria for one of the six eating disorders as outlined in the fifth edition of the Diagnostic and Statistical Manual (DSM).
+Disordered eating is a complicated matter; some people experience eating and food issues that become problematic or unhealthy even though they do not meet the specific criteria for one of the six eating disorders as outlined in the fifth edition of the Diagnostic and Statistical Manual (DSM).

 The six specific types of eating disorders listed in the DSM-5 are as follows:

 - Anorexia nervosa is characterized by extreme food restriction that leads to dangerously low body weight and possible malnutrition or starvation, among other detrimental physical effects.
-A person with anorexia is likely to have a distorted body image, fear of gaining weight, and obsessive thoughts about food and weight.
+A person with anorexia is likely to have a distorted body image, fear gaining weight, and experience obsessive thoughts about food and weight.
 The DSM identifies two subtypes of anorexia: restricting type and binge-eating or purging type.
 The restricting type is the most common and may include restricting types of food ingested, maintaining extremely low caloric intake, or other rigid restrictions.
-The binge-eating or purging type includes severe restriction interspersed with periods of binge-eating or purging that may include compulsive exercising, self-induced vomiting, or misuse of diuretics, enemas, or laxatives.
+The binge-eating or purging type includes severe restriction interspersed with periods of binge-eating or purging that may include compulsive exercising; self-induced vomiting; and/or the misuse of diuretics, enemas, or laxatives.